 Although geraniums do require moisture, they will likely rot if the potting mix stays wet for too long.
 To prevent this, water only when the top inch of the potting mix is dry, and make sure that moisture can easily drain away through holes in the pot.
 Geraniums are relatively drought-tolerant and will survive a fair amount of neglect but should be watered before the roots are allowed to dry out completely.

 Keep Geraniums Blooming

-Protect from Freezes
+Protect From Freezes

-If you’re lacking in space or don’t have a sunny window, you can let your geraniums go dormant for winter by placing them in a cool (below 70 degrees) and dark space such as a garage or unheated basement, as long as it doesn’t get below freezing; and letting the soil dry out so that it remains only barely moist.
-Remove leaves and flowers as they die off, and inspect the roots and crown occasionally for rotating parts.
-These should be removed with a sharp, sterilized knife.
+If you’re lacking in space or don’t have a sunny window, you can let your geraniums go dormant for the winter by placing them in a cool (below 70 degrees Fahrenheit) and dark space such as a garage or basement, as long as it doesn’t get below freezing.
+Then let the soil dry out so that it remains only barely moist.
+Remove leaves and flowers as they die off, and inspect the roots and crown occasionally for rotting parts.
+Remove rot with a sharp, sterilized knife.

 After the last frost in spring, resume normal watering (when the top inch is dry) and begin placing your geranium outdoors each day.
 You will want to harden off (the technique of adjusting the plant to the outdoor spring temperatures) your plants for about a week, slowly moving them to sunnier positions so that the leaves can adapt to the extra sun without burning.
 After the plant is in position and weather no longer gets too cold for the plant (nighttime temps above 50 degrees Fahrenheit), you may begin feeding again.

 That's it.
 Just water, feed, and keep them from freezing.
 You'll find that geraniums are some of the most carefree and rewarding flowers you’ve ever grown in a container garden—indoors or out.